openstack/manila/doc/source/devref/driver_requirements.rst

 Drivers submitted must provide and maintain related documentation on openstack-manuals, containing instructions on how to properly install and configure.
 The intended audience for this manual is cloud operators and administrators.
-Also, driver maintainers must update the Manila share features support mapping documentation found at http://docs.openstack.org/developer/manila/devref/share_back_ends_feature_support_mapping.html
+Also, driver maintainers must update the manila share features support mapping documentation found at http://docs.openstack.org/developer/manila/devref/share_back_ends_feature_support_mapping.html